How the government's reforms help keep money in your pocket.

 Sometimes you'll be hit with multiple out-of-pocket costs at once.
 For example, a medical procedure may require a surgeon, assistant surgeon and anaesthetist who each bill you separately.

 The government has recognised that patients should know upfront the financial impact of a course of treatment.
 While the majority of times you use your PHI, there are no or minimal unexpected out-of-pocket costs, complaints to the ombudsman highlight there are cases where consumers are not clearly informed upfront of the costs, prompting the need for change.

 On 2 January 2018, the minister for health Greg Hunt announced the establishment of a Ministerial Advisory Committee on out-of-pocket costs.
 The committee was set up to advise the government on the best-practice models to ensure consumers are properly informed about potential out-of-pocket costs for hospital treatment.
 The committee will receive funding from 2017–18 to 2019–20 in order to continue tackling the issue.

 What else is changing with the health reforms in 2019?

-The PHI industry is in the middle of a reform, with a whole range of changes being made this year including:
+The PHI industry is in the middle of reform, with a whole range of changes being made including:

 - Tiered health cover.
-The new four-tiered structure coming into place in April, which simplifies the current system by categorising every policy under one of the following: Gold, Silver, Bronze or Basic.
+The new four-tiered structure simplifies the current system by categorising every policy under one of the following: Gold, Silver, Bronze or Basic.

 - Discounts for the young.
-There will be discounts for 18- to 29-year-olds.
+There are now discounts for 18- to 29-year-olds.

 - Better access to mental health services.
 Improved access to those needing immediate access to mental health services.

 - Removal of natural therapy coverage.
-Some natural therapy benefits will be cut to curb rising premiums.
+Some natural therapy benefits have been cut to curb rising premiums.